Revisiting the Jaynes-Cummings model with time-dependent coupling: Time-dependent coupling dynamics

 As mentioned in Sec. \ref{sec:introduction}, the Hamiltonian of the TDJC model is a modified version of the JC Hamiltonian, Eq. \eqref{eq:JC_Hamiltonian_full}, with explicit time dependence in parameters that are usually fixed.
 This approach was first implemented by Schlicher \cite{Schlicher1989}, who considered a sinusoidal coupling parameter and studied transparency effects.
 Solving the TDJC model off-resonance often requires numerical methods, with analytical solutions being the exception unless additional approximations are applied \cite{Larson2003,Dasgupta1999,Prants1992,Keeling2008}.
 A recent and compelling development in this area is the utilization of the symmetry properties of the JC Hamiltonian to analyze the system \cite{DeCastro2023}.

 In this work, we are interested in how time-dependent coupling parameters affect the on-resonance dynamics of the JC model.
 Other works that adopt a similar approach can be found in Refs. \cite{Schlicher1989,Bartzis1992,Joshi1993,Fang1998,Yang2006}.
+We remark that stochastic effects can be incorporated using a time-dependent coupling, as demonstrated in Ref. \cite{Joshi1995}.
+Therein, phase fluctuations are modeled via a random telegraph process to study the effects of decoherence.
+In this approach, the oscillations of both the atomic population inversion and the second-order correlation function of the field exhibit damping that is inversely proportional to the mean time interval between stochastic phase changes.
+While this is an interesting scenario, here we focus on well-behaved time-dependent couplings, and a detailed treatment of stochastic couplings is not addressed within the present analysis.

 The change $\lambda \to \lambda(t)$ makes the Hamiltonian, Eq. \eqref{eq:int_hamiltonian_jc}, explicitly time-dependent, while it still commutes with itself at different instants.
 As a result, the time evolution operator is described as